 FHA Loans For Bad Credit With Charged-Off Accounts

-FHA program guidelines do not require borrowers to pay off collections or charge-offs before funding a loan.
-But many lenders do require this.
-Gustan Cho Associates does not have overlays for FHA financing or any other mortgage program.
-We follow FHA Guidelines on Charge-Offs and Collections and have zero lender overlays.
+FHA program directives do not mandate borrowers to settle collections or charge-offs before loan disbursement.
+Nevertheless, numerous lenders impose this condition.
+At Gustan Cho Associates, we avoid implementing overlays for FHA financing or any mortgage program.
+We adhere strictly to FHA guidelines on charge-offs and collections, maintaining a policy of zero lender overlays.

 FHA Loans With Collection Accounts